Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time

 \subsection{Overview of the rest of the paper}

 The rest of this paper is organized as follows: In Section \ref{equalizers_section}, we present game-theoretic background.
-In Section \ref{Hedge}, we define the archetypical form of our dynamical system and characterize its fixed points---they coincide with the fixed points of the replicator dynamic.
-In Section \ref{Algorithm}, we present our algorithm, its various components, and their analysis.
+In Section \ref{Hedge}, we define the archetypical form of our dynamical system's map, characterize its fixed points (they coincide with the fixed points of the replicator dynamic), and give a characterization of the system's map using optimization theory.
+In Section \ref{Algorithm}, we present the backbone of our algorithm, its various components, and their analysis.
 A main feature of our algorithm is that we use a barrier function to restrict evolution of a dynamical system inside a desirable subset of the system's blanket evolution space via a growth transformation.
 Using such barrier functions we are able to perform non-convex global optimization.
 To the best of our knowledge this is the first paper where growth transformations are used in this fashion.
-In Section \ref{Complexity}, we prove correctness and that the Ariadne's complexity is polynomial.
+In Section \ref{Algorithm2}, we build on top of our algorithm's backbone to derive a dynamical system which has favorable properties regarding analytical tractability of computational complexity bounds.
+Using this latter formulation, in Section \ref{Complexity}, we prove that the Ariadne's complexity is polynomial.
+In Section \ref{conclusion}, we conclude along with discussing possible directions for future work.
 Finally, in the Appendix, we prove that Hedge is a growth transformation for positive values of the learning rate parameter in homogeneous polynomials with nonnegative coefficients (subject to constraints on the coefficients).